 Nick Drake only made the three proper albums in his lifetime.
-Those who might still might not have been initiated into the cult of Drake might not know that by flipping through his section of the record store as there have since been more compilations of his work put out than his actual original creations.
-Relatively unknown at the time, Drake has recently seen more adulation and it grows every year.
-Take for instance famous fans Zach Braff, using one of the tracks from Bryter Layter, “One of These Things First,” for his film Garden State, or Wes Anderson, taking another from the same album, “Fly,” for his Royal Tenenbaums.
+Those who haven’t been initiated into the cult of Drake might not know that by flipping through his section of the record store, as there have since been more compilations of his work put out than actual studio albums.
+Relatively unknown at the time, Drake has seen more adulation since his passing, and it grows every year.
+Take for instance Zach Braff, using one of the tracks from Bryter Layter, “One of These Things First,” for his film Garden State, or Wes Anderson, taking another from the same album, “Fly,” for his Royal Tenenbaums.
 Both of these songs were somewhat used in the stereotypical context of a Nick Drake song, as an accompaniment for depressed youth.
 While there certainly is that aspect to Drake’s music and life, Bryter Layter was actually a more upbeat album than his debut, Five Leaves Left, and one that found its creator stretching in various directions as an artist.

 The lyrics within “Hazey Jane II” resemble the feelings of another artist who had an album out in the same year, George Harrison’s All Things Must Pass.
 As Harrison’s album cover featured a verge being crowded out by towering buildings as time progressed, so too does Nick Drake say with:

 “And what will happen in the morning when the